Alberto Gilardino: Donadoni era

 On 17 October 2007, Gilardino assumed the team captaincy for the first time in his international career after Daniele De Rossi was substituted during Italy's 2–0 friendly win over South Africa.
-Because of his negative 2007–08 season with the Rossoneri, which ended with a miserly 7 goals in 30 appearances, Gilardino was not selected for Euro 2008 by coach Roberto Donadoni.
+Because of his negative 2007–08 season with the Rossoneri, which ended with a miserly 7 goals in 30 appearances, Gilardino was not selected for UEFA Euro 2008 by coach Roberto Donadoni.

 Second Lippi era

 Gilardino returned to the national team on 20 August 2008 following Lippi's reappointment on the Azzurri bench.
 He marked his return to the national side by scoring the first of Italy's two goals at the end of the first half in an international friendly against Austria, which ended in a 2–2 draw.

-In June 2009, Marcello Lippi called Gilardino up for the 2009 FIFA Confederations Cup in South Africa.
+In June 2009, Lippi called Gilardino up for the 2009 FIFA Confederations Cup in South Africa.
 Gilardino played a friendly match against New Zealand in Pretoria, South Africa days before Italy's first match, netting two goals and displaying a wonderful performance.
 However, the Italian team was eliminated in the first round of the Confederations Cup after a loss to Brazil.

 On 10 October 2009, Gilardino scored what he described at the time as the most important goal of his career, after scoring the equalising goal in the 89th minute of a 2–2 away draw against Ireland; this enabled Italy to qualify for the 2010 World Cup as group winners, to try to defend their 2006 title.

 On 14 October 2009, Gilardino scored a hat-trick in the final 13 minutes of the game against Cyprus to cap a 3–2 victory for Italy, allowing the team to overturn the double disadvantage and win the game.

 Gilardino was part of the Italian 2010 FIFA World Cup squad.
 He started Italy's first game on the group stage against Paraguay, which ended in a 1–1 draw.
 The tournament was a disaster for Italy and the team was eliminated in the group stage.